MTT Strategy: Tournament Poker from Registration to Final Table 2026

 Reaching the final table is where all the work from the previous stages either pays off or slips away.
 The decisions from the first elimination to heads-up carry larger dollar consequences than every earlier phase combined, because pay jumps at this stage can increase your guaranteed payout by 30% to 100% per elimination.

-Heads-up dynamics, deal-making math, ICM-adjusted calling ranges, and hand-by-hand pay jump strategy get their own dedicated breakdown in our upcoming final table strategy guide.
+Heads-up dynamics, deal-making math, ICM-adjusted calling ranges, and hand-by-hand pay jump strategy get their own dedicated breakdown in our final table strategy guide.
 For the MTT arc, the takeaway is simple: the players who final-table consistently are the ones who know exactly when to slow down and when to press.

 MTT Bankroll and Variance Reality